MagnaCleanse Vs Power Flush and Chemical Flush: Which Is Best?

-The engineer will test your boiler and heating system to ensure everything is in a good working order.
+The engineer will test your boiler and heating system to ensure everything is in working order.
 From doing so, they’ll usually be able to identify the areas in which there is a build-up of ‘sludge’ and if there are any leak risks.
 They’ll also be able to give you aftercare advice and ways you can get the most out of your system.

 How to spot the signs.